wp-plugins/wp-songbook/readme.txt

 - Custom post type "Songs"
 - Using editor you can edit lyrics of your song
 - Adds custom box for uploading and linking files to songs
-- Adds custom box for adding Youtube video and song tempo
+- Adds custom box for adding video links, song tempo and duration
-- Adds custom box for Authors, Albums and Genres.
+- Adds custom taxonomies Authors, Albums and Genres.

 = Linked file manager =
 - Allows to sort, lock for private or unlink files from songs